 People are now enjoying life longer than ever before, but no one ever said getting older is easy.
 Since living longer doesn’t necessarily mean living independently, families face challenges in addressing the needs of aging loved ones.

-Most seniors want to remain in their home and stay as independent as possible; and there are positive emotional benefits to remaining in familiar surroundings.
+Most Aging Adults want to remain in their home and stay as independent as possible; and there are positive emotional benefits to remaining in familiar surroundings.
 Adapting to health and lifestyle changes is often less stressful in the comforts of home, as well.

 But there are the times when a little extra help is needed.
 Have you noticed your father’s house isn’t as neat as usual?
 Is your great-aunt not “dressing” like herself?
 Or maybe your grandmother is not accepting your invitations to lunch anymore?
 These are all signs that maybe a loved one’s daily routine is more than he or she can handle.